iandrosov/iandrosov.github.io/_posts/2017-08-20-Test-LEX-Component.md

 title: Lightning Component Unit Test - System Error
 ---

 While working on Lightning components recently discovered that LEX APEX controllers are tricky to test.
 Mainly because of use `aura.redirect` or other `aura.` calls.
-If you try testing methods that use `aura.redirect` call you will get a System error like this,
+If we try testing methods that use `aura.redirect` call we will get a System error like this,

 ```
 Internal Salesforce Error: 173417772-1404 (604027281) (604027281)